Fatal clashes between Azerbaijan and Armenia-backed Karabakh stir tension

 Oil-producing Azerbaijan, host to global oil companies including BP Plc, Chevron Corp and ExxonMobil Corp, frequently threatens to take the mountain region back by force, and is spending heavily on its armed forces.

-The Organization for Security and Cooperation in Europe (OSCE) on Friday appealed to both sides to halt the violence.

-Reporting by Hasmik Mkrtchyan in Yerevan and Nailia Bagirova in Baku; Writing by Margarita Antidze; Editing by Andrew Osborn
+The Organisation for Security and Cooperation in Europe (OSCE) on Friday appealed to both sides to halt the violence.
+(Reporting by Hasmik Mkrtchyan in Yerevan and Nailia Bagirova in Baku; Writing by Margarita Antidze; Editing by Andrew Osborn)